Frequently Asked Questions

 • innovation!
 We are open to new ideas, so if you have any, speak your mind!

-• if you were an alumni, by offering us info to include on our alumni gallery
+• offering us info to include on our alumni gallery if you are an alumni

 Who can come?

-Students in grades 7 through 12 are welcome.
-Some students in grades 4 through 6 may be able to participate (please contact us for advice).
-Their parents are also welcome, but must promise to not participate in the discussions or problem solving -- the math circles are for the students.
+• Parents may attend (when space is available), but must promise to not participate in the discussions or problem solving — the math circles are for the students.

 When and where?